HadySafa/Community-Knowledge-Sharing-Platform/ReadMe.md

 - Select the newly created database and click on the "Import" tab.

-- Choose the SQL file from the cloned repository and click "Go" to import it.
+- Choose the SQL file from the cloned repository (found in Design-Docs folder) and click "Go" to import it.

 Install JWT Using Composer